MostafaAhmed98/arabic_named_entity/README.md

 # Arabic Named Entity Recognition with HuggingFace and BERT

 This project demonstrates how to implement Named Entity Recognition (NER) for Arabic text using the HuggingFace Transformers library and the BERT architecture.
-The implementation involves loading a dataset, tokenizing and aligning labels, training a BERT model for token classification, evaluating the model, and deploying it using Gradio.
+The implementation involves loading a dataset, tokenizing and aligning labels, training a AraBERT model for token classification, evaluating the model, and deploying it using Gradio.

 ## Overview